cadet/CADET-Core/doc/developer_guide/build_options.rst

 - ``DENABLE_PACKAGED_SUNDIALS``: Uses packaged SUNDIALS code.
 - ``DENABLE_IPO``: Enables interprocedural optimization if the compiler supports it.
 - ``DCMAKE_INSTALL_RPATH_USE_LINK_PATH``: Adds paths to linker search and installed rpath.
+- ``DNUM_MAX_AD_DIRS``: Specifies the number of allowed AD directions (default value is 80).
+Increasing this value can decrease performance when AD is being used.

 The following build arguments are exclusive to builds on MS windows: